Buyers agent standing in front of house for sale.

 Manage Your Paperwork

-You’ll need to manage some important documents when you buy a home.
+Buying a home means keeping track of a lot of important documents.
 Your buyer’s agent should stay on top of your paperwork so nothing important gets overlooked.
-This paperwork an include your:
+This paperwork can include your:

 Make Recommendations For Other Real Estate Professionals

-Before you can close on your new home, you’ll need to get in touch with other professionals, including possibly home inspectors, real estate attorneys and movers.
+Before you can close on your new home, you’ll need to hire other real estate professionals.
+Your agent can put you in touch with people in their network including home inspectors, real estate attorneys and movers.
 If your buyer’s agent is experienced, they should be able to recommend professionals they know to be reputable so you can be sure you're working with people you can trust.

-The commission of a buyer’s agent is typically paid by the seller out of the proceeds from the home sale.
+The buyer agent’s fee, or commission, is typically paid by the seller out of the proceeds from the home sale.
 This benefits home buyers because they’re able to work with a buyer’s agent without being responsible for their commission.

 Pros And Cons Of Working With A Buyer’s Agent

-Before you decide whether to work with a buyer’s agent, it’s important to understand the pros and cons of doing this.
+Before you decide whether to work with a buyer’s agent, it’s important to understand the advantages and potential disadvantages.

 Pros

 • They represent your best interests.
-A buyer’s agent should have your best interests at the forefront of their mind throughout every step of your home purchase process.
-They’ll work on your behalf to get you the best deal on your home and educate you on every aspect of purchasing a home so you can make fully informed decisions.
+A buyer’s agent should have your best interests at heart through every step of your home purchase process.
+They work on your behalf to get you the best deal on your home and educate you on every aspect of purchasing a home so you can make fully informed decisions.

 • They are real estate experts.
 Buying a house might seem a little overwhelming, especially as a first-time home buyer.
-Having a real estate expert on your side to answer your questions and help lead you through the process can lower any stress you as the buyer might feel.
+Having a real estate expert on your side to answer your questions can lower any stress you as the buyer might feel.

 • They can help to spot potential issues.
-A good buyer’s agent will raise any red flags that may arise throughout the home buying process, whether it’s troubling language in a seller’s counteroffer or an issue cited in the home inspection report.
+A good buyer’s agent will raise any red flags they spot during the home buying Agents are there to help with everything from troubling language in a seller’s counteroffer or an issue cited in the home inspection report.

 Cons

 • You could be locked into a buyer’s agency agreement.
-Some buyer’s agents will require you to sign a buyer’s agency agreement before they’ll begin working with you.
-Because agents don’t get paid until the real estate transaction is complete, the agreement is intended to ensure that the home buyer will work exclusively with one agent to purchase their home.
+Some buyer’s agents will require you to sign a buyer’s agency agreement before working with you.
+This agreement is intended to ensure you work exclusively with one agent.
+This is because buyer’s agents don’t earn their commission until the real estate transaction is completed.

 • You may have trouble finding the right agent.
-Before you begin working with a buyer’s agent, it’s a good idea to be sure they’ll be a good fit for your needs and personality.
+Before you begin working with a buyer’s agent, it’s a good idea to be sure they fit your needs and personality.
 It can be discouraging if you have trouble finding an agent you can trust to guide you through the process.

 Ask For Referrals

 Word of mouth can be especially helpful during your search for a buyer’s agent.
-Asking friends and family members about who they’ve perhaps used in the past can help narrow your search and can give you a better chance of finding an agent who’ll meet your needs.
+Ask friends and family members who they used in the past to help narrow your search.
+Personal referrals can give you a better chance of finding an agent who meets your needs.

 Search Online

 A simple online search can turn up countless buyer’s agents in your area.
-To be sure your online search only generates reputable results, you may want to consider using a verified service, such as the one available with Rocket HomesSM.
-Once you’re done searching, it’s best to follow up with any references and hear about real home buyers’ experiences working with your potential REALTOR®.
+To be sure your online search only generates reputable results.
+You may want to consider using a verified service, like those available with Rocket HomesSM.
+If you find your agent online make sure to ask for references and follow up to hear about real home buyers’ experiences working with your potential REALTOR®.

 Questions To Ask When Searching For A Buyer’s Agent

 Once you find a potential buyer’s agent, you should do your due diligence to ensure they’ll be a good fit for your needs.
-Here are some questions you can ask a buyer’s agent to evaluate their experience and expertise:
+Consider asking the buyer’s agent some of these questions to evaluate their experience and expertise:

 • How long have you been a real estate agent?